ansible/ansible/docs/docsite/rst/scenario_guides/guide_cloudstack.rst

 ..
 Note:: The public IP addresses must have been acquired in advance, also see ``cs_ip_address``

 ..
-Note:: For some modules, e.g. ``cs_sshkeypair`` you usually want this to be executed only once, not for every VM.
+Note:: For some modules, for example ``cs_sshkeypair`` you usually want this to be executed only once, not for every VM.
 Therefore you would make a separate play for it targeting localhost.
 You find an example in the use cases below.

 Use Case: Provisioning on a Basic Networking CloudStack setup
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++